Integration of Modules II: Exponentials: Applications of Higher Frobenius Conjecture

 \section{Applications of Higher Frobenius Conjecture}

 We consider $G$ as in the previous section, and assume $\bK$ to be algebraically closed.
 Let $(P,\theta)$ be a projective indecomposable $U_0 (\fg)$-module.
-A well-known Humphreys-Verma Conjecture \cite{Ball, Don2, HuVe, Sob} (currently proved for $p>2h-2$, where $h$ is the Coxeter number \cite[II.11.11]{Jan}) states $(P,\theta)$ extends to a $G$-module.
-A similar statement for a higher Frobenius kernel follows from Humphreys-Verma Conjecture \cite[Remark II.11.18]{Jan}.
-Let us examine what our new Higher Frobenius Conjecture can contribute towards this long-standing conjecture.
+The well-known Humphreys-Verma Conjecture \cite{Ball, Don2, HuVe, Sob} (currently proved for $p\geq 2h-2$, where $h$ is the Coxeter number \cite{Jan0}, cf. \cite[II.11.11]{Jan}) states $(P,\theta)$ extends to a $G$-module.
+A similar statement for the higher Frobenius kernels follows from Humphreys-Verma Conjecture \cite[Remark II.11.18]{Jan}.
+Let us examine what the Higher Frobenius Conjecture can contribute towards this long-standing conjecture.